 No “individual” will continue blogging for long and consistently if the blog doesn’t pay the bills.
-At the back of everyone I have met or talk with that start a blog is to make money online.
+At the back of everyone I have met or talked with that start a blog is to make money online.

-Almost every bloggers or online marketers want to earn their living marketing online.
+Almost every blogger or online marketers want to earn their living marketing online.
 If this is the case with you, then consider starting a blog with the maximum potential to meet your target goals.

 A good harmful of bloggers who do well start with their blog based on passion, but what if your passion also is to make a living from your blog.
 I mean start making money to see you live full-time on it?
 I guess you understand the strong reason money holds in everyone’s life.

 Many blogs that are built upon the old school teaching “passion” were no longer alive on the net today.
 The bloggers behind them eventually get tired and lost the passion running the blog.
 They could no longer sustain the blog on passion alone.
 Is clear to them why they need money, business strategies and plans to run the blog as a business.

 Except you’re blogging just for fun or hobby, then passion alone is enough to sustain your blog.
 But if you’re serious about building a business with your blog.
 I mean you’re not creating blogs but you’re building businesses with your blog, then money must be one of the reasons you’re into it.